Home Search Gallery How-To Books Links Workshops About Contact

 IS and VR are critical to sharp hand-held images up to about 1/60 second with normal lenses, and up to about 1/500 with telephoto lenses.

-At exposures of more than a few seconds IS and VR are no help - you need a tripod or rest your camera on something solid.
+At exposures of more than a few seconds IS and VR are less help, but still better than nothing if you have no tripod or can't rest the camera on something solid.

 Personally my best shots are grab shots made outdoors in fading light.
 Therefore I LOVE VR and IS!